Package 'mpindex'

 Description

-Use to define MPI dimensions, indicators and its corresponding weights using any of the accessible file types: .xlsx (Excel), .json, .csv, or .txt (TSV).
-You can also set the poverty cutoff or list of poverty cutoffs (to achieve gradient list of MPIs) that will be used in the computation of MPI.
+Use to define MPI dimensions, indicators and its corresponding weights using any of the supported file types: .xlsx (Excel), .json, .csv, or .txt (TSV).
+You can also set the poverty cutoff or list of poverty cutoffs.

 Usage